jakelangham/kestrel/docs/source/quickstart.rst

 .. literalinclude:: ../../examples/Input2d_flux_SRTM.txt
    :lines: 23-29

-This specifies source fluxes as input material for the flow, occuring within a circle centered at ``SourceLat``/``SourceLon`` with a 5 metre radius.
+This specifies source fluxes as input material for the flow, occurring within a circle centred at ``SourceLat``/``SourceLon`` with a 5 metre radius.
 These fluxes are time dependent, in accordance with the given time series data.
 In general, any number of ``Cap`` and ``Source`` blocks may be specified for a simulation.